MysticMoonlight/EndlessMod/editions/libre.md

 # EndlessMod Libre #
 ### What is it? ###
 EndlessMod is a Minecraft: Java Edition modpack which aims to keep the vanilla atmosphere experience with endless possibilities.
-This modpack is Libre Edition, which is long-term support version with Fabric based modpack.
+This modpack is Libre Edition, which always have latest version of Fabric.

 Due to copyright concerns, like Half-Life 2 Modpack, the mod will be listed instead.
 You need to install the mods and put it on mods folder manually.